glarobats/CompTIA-A-Obsidian-Notes/README.md

 ## ⚠️ Disclaimer

-These notes are **not official CompTIA material**.
+- This repository contains personal study notes for educational purposes.
+Some content is based on Professor Messer's YouTube videos and slides and remains the intellectual property of the original creator.
-They are **personal study notes** created while watching Professor Messer’s free YouTube lectures.
+- All original notes, summaries, organization, and formatting by Ioannis Kondylis are shared under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

-Use them as supplementary study material.
-For full exam prep, always refer to the official CompTIA objectives and resources.
+- Do not redistribute Professor Messer’s slides or any copyrighted material.
+Use these notes as supplementary study material only.

 ## ✅ How to Use